 Amitriptyline hydrochloride tablets, USP for oral administration are available as:

-25 mg: Round, film-coated light green tablets, debossed GG 44 on one side and plain on the reverse side, and supplied as:
+100 mg: Orange colored, round shaped, film-coated tablets, debossed with "423" on one side and "U" on the other side, and supplied as:

 Dispense in a tight, light-resistant container.